TUDelft-IN4303-2014/assignments/milestone2-analysis/day5.md

 You can start with test cases for duplicate definitions, missing definitions, and unused definitions.
 Similar to your syntax test cases, you can pair up positive (`0 errors`) and negative test cases.
+For duplicate definitions, each definition with the same name should produce an error, which is why the `error on duplicate class` test above expects 2 errors.

 Next, you should develop test cases for cyclic inheritance, hiding fields and variables,